quincybooth/SQL-Snakes-Project-1/README.md

 # Queries

 1. Query 1 counts the number of new patients a healthcare provider sees on a given day.
-It is ordered by the number of new patients seen
+It is ordered by the number of new patients seen.

    <img width="527" alt="Screenshot 2024-10-13 at 5 01 38 PM" src="https://github.com/user-attachments/assets/31ceedf9-68f6-4137-8392-af9fea3929ab">